kullbom/dbflow/Milestones.md

 [x] XProperties of types not scripted
-[x] Clone all xproperties - not only ms_description
+[x] Clone all xproperties - not only ms_description [x] Generate to temp directory and rename when finished [x] Go through the schema model and clean it up...
+    [x] Specifically think through the model of types [x] Make sure that key constraints is handled correct [x] "LocalTempDatabase" does not match its module (...and make the module private?)
 [ ] License-header in all files
-[ ] Generate to temp directory and rename when finished [x] Go through the schema model and clean it up...
-    [x] Specifically think through the model of types [x] Make sure that key constraints is handled correct [x] "LocalTempDatabase" does not match its module (...and make the module private?)
 [ ] Make the repo public

+## Version 1.0.0

+[ ] There is a problem with XML indexes... see failing test for "AdventureWorks 2014-2022"" - or search for "[XMLPATH_Person_Demographics]"
 [ ] Investigate/play with improved interface to connections
     [ ] a Union like Connection | ConnectionStr | ConnectionFactory... ?
-[ ] Consider removing all references to Schemazen

-## Version 1.0.0

 [ ] Improved support for cloning/copy data
     [ ] (Basic) Support for specific data (not only TopN) [ ] Consider some kind of support for exclusion and/or modification of cloned data (to be able to avoid certain data and anonymize)
 [ ] Add support for disabled default constraints
 [ ] Add support for disabled keys
-[ ] Add a case in test_db to illustrate problem with XML indexes [ ] There is a problem with XML indexes... see failing test for "AdventureWorks 2014-2022"" - or search for "[XMLPATH_Person_Demographics]"
-[x] Ensure that the db user has suitable privileges before readSchema (IS_ROLEMEMBER ('db_ddladmin')) [ ] Go through all the meta data SELECTs and make sure to pick up everything (primary for the comparision) [ ] Add interface to find a specific table, view etc. from schema+name or similar
+[ ] Add a case in test_db to illustrate problem with XML indexes [x] Ensure that the db user has suitable privileges before readSchema (IS_ROLEMEMBER ('db_ddladmin')) [ ] Go through all the meta data SELECTs and make sure to pick up everything (primary for the comparision) [ ] Add interface to find a specific table, view etc. from schema+name or similar